AsaiYusuke/6502_test_executor/README.md

 ### Create unit test

-Create test scinario files containing the three key items in JSON format:
+Create test scenario files containing the three key items in JSON format:

 - _Test target_
   the starting address of the test procedure